Foxinatel/COMS20012-Notes/csb.typ

 #table([
 === Pros:
 - Can share memory at the segment granularity
-- Waste less memory (i.e. hole between heap and stack doesn’t need to be mapped)
+- Waste less memory (i.e. hole between heap and stack doesn't need to be mapped)
 - Enables segment granularity memory protection
 ],[
 === Cons: